mache102/gl_poly_outline/README.md

 ## Branch: `webgl_edgequads`

-Renders 10,000+ outlined 2D polygons in WebGL at 60 fps.
+Renders 10,000+ outlined 2D polygons in WebGL2 at 60 fps.

 This method creates a quad for each edge to serve as outlines, similar to how `GL_LINES` are used in OpenGL.
 Outline corners are rounded with circles (via quads).